bobfoster/peggen/README.md

 - Yes, it is possible to describe peggen grammars in peggen.
 In fact, I once bootstrapped peggen so that it generated its own parser.
-  This was definitely NOT the simplest thing that could work (!) so I abandoned it.
+  That was definitely NOT the simplest thing that could work (!) so I abandoned it.

   Bob Foster